coeventer/ccf/README.md

 Some of the environmental challenges at the University included decentralized IT function, lack of paid time developing practical applications and ideas with cross cutting concerns.

-A Campus Codefest requires bottom up actions to succeed.
-Projects forced with a top down management method will be destined to fail.
-Instead, community members are charged to organically propose projects, vote on the usefullness and willingness to contribute to the projects which ultimately drive the Codefest itself.

 The purpose of making this application is to make planning a Campus Codefest easier.
 This does not have to be a custom built application if enough functionality can be found in a practical application.
 If custom code is required, the goal is to provide this code to other organizations, likely in Higher Education, wishing to perform similiar events.